cycp/image-manipulation/colorize/README.md

 If auto-cropping/auto-contrasting are not needed, I recommend that you comment those lines of code out to make the program as a whole run faster and save time.

-## Authors

-* **Clara Park**

-## Acknowledgments

-* Thank you to all the other students who submitted before me so that I could reference their web pages and see how much information to include.